 This will be the 8th time I am collecting year-end bonuses.
 In my previous blog entry last year, I made a resolution last year to purchase an endowment plan for my baby daughter.
 This is to plan for her future tertiary education expenses.
 Hence, we bought an endowment plan in July.

 For this year, I am setting aside some of the bonuses for next January’s Chinese New Year.
-I budgeted about $2500 to 3000 for the overall Chinese Read more
+I budgeted about $2500 to 3000 for the overall Chinese New Year expenses, which include red packets monies, new year clothing for my family and other miscellaneous expenses.
+Read more